olejnjak/Torino/README.md

 # Torino

 Torino is a caching tool for XCFrameworks built by [Carthage][carthage].
-Torino is considered an evolution to [Rome][rome] as its features are heavily inspired for its past usage.
+Torino is considered an evolution to [Rome][rome] as its features are heavily inspired from its past usage, but focused strictly on XCFrameworks.
 Also big credit goes to [@LukasHromadnik](https://github.com/LukasHromadnik) as quite a lot of code was based on his private work.

 **⚠️ Torino is in early alpha so you should not rely on it yet**